system76/docs/content/unexpected-reboots.md

 3. DC-In Port on the laptop.
 4. Charging circuitry on the mainboard.

 Stress to the cabling, or short-circuits on components 1 or 2 can cause shut-offs.
 If the cable is moved while connected and the damaged part of the cable shifts enough, current into the laptop is interrupted.
-If the battery is removed, or no longer holding a charge, this can cause the system to power down.
+If the battery is removed, or no longer holding a charge, this interruption can cause the system to power down.

-Removing the battery, connecting the AC adapter and moving the cable components one section at a time can reveal which part of the cabling may need replaced.
+Removing the battery, connecting the AC adapter and moving or rotating the cable components one section at a time can reveal which part of the cabling may need replaced.

 If moving the plug in the DC-In port on the laptop specifically causes the issue, it's more likely that the DC-In port needs replaced or resoldered onto the board.

 Both the DC-In port and issues with the mainboard charging circuitry require systems to be brought in for repairs.

-### Drive Issues

-### Software Causes

-## Laptop Specific Troubleshooting

-There are several reasons why a laptop may spontanously reboot.
-Typically it has to do with a thermal or power delivery issue, but it can also be caused by faults in the memory modules or errors with the drive.
-RAM and disk problems are more likely to cause a spontaneous reboot.
-Thermals or power delivery-issues are more likely to cause spontaneous shut-offs.
+To open a support ticket, visit: [LINK]

 ## Desktop Specific Troubleshooting

-### RAM Issues

-### Thermals
+The main difference in troubleshooting desktop reboots vs. laptop reboots, is the battery, and greater disassembly options (i.e. more parts to troubleshoot).
+With a desktop computer (excepting the Meerkat), the power delivery system consists of the PSU, and the cable from the PSU to the wall.
+Unless a battery backup is added via an Uninterrupted Power Supply (UPS) an issue in the power delivery system will shut the system off.

+Unlike most laptops, the GPU card can be removed or re-seated in desktop computers which can help with boot and screen rendering issues.

+In the Thelio desktops, there is also a SATA passthrough device called the Thelio I/O board.
+If that passthrough device, the SATA cables or any of the drives connected through them are having issues this can cause booting/rebooting issues.

+On the Meerkats, the Power Supply consists of a power cable similar to a laptop with a wall plug, "brick" and DC-In plug.

+Locate [Service Manuals for your Desktop here]

 ### Power Supply Unit (PSU)

-### Drive Issues

-### Software Causes
+On most of the Thelio configurations there is some room for changes in power delivery.
+However, on some larger models like the Thelio Mega, Major or Massive, the GPUs and PSUs draw a greater amount of wattage.

+Factors that may influece reboots/power-offs:

+1. Thelio is connected to a UPS instead of directly to the wall.
+2. Thelio is connected to the wall, but the outlet is on a circuit with other, large home appliances.
+3. Faulty or disconnected wiring in the cable from the wall to the Thelio PSU.
+4. Failing PSU inside the Thelio.
+5. Faulty or disconnected internal cabling between the PSU and the rest of the Thelio components.

+If any of the above factors disconnect power, or reduce overall power reaching the Thelio, the system may reboot or shut off.